 ½ cup scallions, chopped (optional, for topping)

 1. In a microwave-safe plate or bowl, add onions, carrots, celery, and red bell pepper.

 Cook in microwave for about 4 minutes until vegetables are softened.

-3. Stir in broth, chicken and tomatoes.
-Bring to a boil, reduce heat to low and simmer 10 minutes.
+3. Stir in broth, chicken, and tomatoes.
+Bring to a boil, reduce heat to low, and simmer for 10 minutes.

 3. Stir in peanut butter with a fork.
 Make sure the peanut butter gets well blended.
 Add couscous, spinach and mix well.
 Cover, remove from heat.
-Allow to sit 5 minutes.
+Allow sitting 5 minutes.

 Makes 8 main course soup servings (each serving 1¼ cups)

 Most of the fat in this soup comes from peanut butter.
 Peanut butter is an excellent source of protein and healthy fats.
 Peanut butter contains the same ratio of saturated to unsaturated fats as olive oil, says Harvard Medical School.
 The poly and monounsaturated fats in the spread can help to lower your risk of developing heart disease and type 2 diabetes.
 For the healthiest choice, look for brands that have no oil or sugar added.

 Whole wheat couscous (tiny pasta) is loaded with fiber.
 In fact, 1 cup cooked of whole wheat couscous has 7 grams of fiber.
 Whole wheat couscous derives from the whole grains of durum flour.